moho1/videozeug/README.md

 cornerpin.py is a tool to apply the Adobe Premiere Pro Corner Pin Effekt, but in a faster Way.

-It gets the coordinates of the corners as argument, computes linear functions between the corners and generates opencv.remap matrixes to finally apply opencv remap.
+It gets the coordinates of the corners as argument, computes a homographie between the original image and the warped image and generates opencv.remap matrixes to finally apply opencv remap.

-By adding other function-generators, most of the code can be re-used when implementing the straighten program or even more complex mappings.

-Currently, the Cornerpin result here differs a bit (too much) from Premieres result.
-I am not sure weather it is my fault or premiere's.
+The way using remap is faster than applying cv2.warpPerspective on every frame.

 ## diff.py
 diff.py is a tool, to read a video and generate a black/white-mask,